70 Cold Lunch Ideas That Go Beyond PB&J

 8. Greek Yogurt Chicken Salad Stuffed Peppers

 Or, skip the mayo entirely and swap it with Greek yogurt.
-Bonus: These stuffed bell peppers are completely kid-friendly.
+Bonus: These stuffed bell peppers are super easy on the eyes (and kid-friendly).

 10. Kamut and Sour Cherry Meze

-Meze just means appetizer, but we’re packing this grain salad up and eating it for a filling, healthy lunch.
+Meze just means appetizer, but we’re packing this cold grain salad up and serving it for a filling, healthy lunch.

 12. Avocado, Radish and Walnuts with Carrot-Miso Dressing